-By Alison Pearson
+By Alison Pearce

 What’s more important than our recent local elections, London Mayoral elections or the upcoming vote on the EU…?
 Our Borough Belles WI Annual General Meeting with voting opportunities aplenty, that’s what!